Sharpie/RTikZDevice/README.md

   which are viewport-centric, to absolute device coordinates are handled by a new function `gridToDevice`.

+#### Bug Fixes

+- Fixed a bug where the outline of the background bounding box was being drawn with the forground color instead of the background color.
+This was unnoticible except when a non-white background was used.
+Thanks to Matthieu Stigler for reporting.

 #### Behind the Scenes

 - The tikzDevice is now checked with "visual regression testing" which compares